 These beauties may never be the #1 favorite for kids who just want a sugar blasted treat (*see GF Monster Cookies), but if you need a more balanced, refined cookie recipe that is one of a kind, these definitely fit the bill.

 - 1 1/2 cups brown sugar

 - 1 3/4 cups old fashioned rolled oats

 - 1 teaspoon baking soda

 - 1 cup milk or dark chocolate chunks (about 3 chocolate bars broken into pieces), plus more for topping

 - 1 cup dried cherries, roughly chopped, plus more for topping

 - In the bowl of an electric mixer, cream together butter and brown sugar.
 Add the eggs one at a time, beating well after each addition.
 Mix in vanilla.

-I have made these many times with both dark and milk chocolate and discovered I actually like a mix of the two.
-I also like to dot the tops with a few extra chocolate chips right after they come out of the oven for a beautiful presentation.
+I have made these many times with both dark and milk chocolate and discovered I actually like both.
+I also like to dot the tops with a few extra chocolate chips and cherries right after they come out of the oven for a beautiful presentation.